50 "Perfect Fit" Photos Shared By Perfectionists That Are Oddly Satisfying

 1 year ago

 Perfectionism is often portrayed as a positive trait, but it can lead to significant emotional distress.
-According to Dr. Thomas Curran from the University of Bath, the rise of perfectionism in recent decades can be attributed to societal pressures that celebrate unattainable standards.
-His research shows that individuals who identify as perfectionists may experience increased anxiety and depression when they fail to meet their own expectations.
+The rise of perfectionism in recent decades can be attributed to societal pressures that celebrate unattainable standards.
+Research shows that individuals who identify as perfectionists may experience increased anxiety and depression when they fail to meet their own expectations.

 This pursuit of perfection can create a cycle of self-criticism and shame, where individuals become trapped in a never-ending quest for improvement.
 The irony is that while they seek satisfaction through perfection, they often find themselves feeling more dissatisfied and disconnected from their experiences.